Why a Master of Arts (MA) in Economics?

 Dale Truett, Professor, Ph.D., University of Texas at Austin (unternational economics, microeconomic theory)

 Lila Truett, Professor, Ph.D., University of Iowa (international economic development, monetary economics)

-Kenneth Weiher, Associate Professor and Department Chair, Ph.D., Indiana University (American economic history, macroeconomics)
+Kenneth Weiher, Associate Professor, Ph.D., Indiana University (American economic history, macroeconomics)

 (Please consult Graduate Catalog for official degree requirements.)